Nan'yō Kōhatsu: Growth (1920s–1930s)

+Later years and abolition (1940–1945)

 Matsue resigned as president in 1940, and was succeeded by Tokuichi Kuribayashi, an entrepreneur who had established several pearl fisheries in Southeast Asia and on the coast of Western Australia.

-During the Japanese occupation of Indonesia, Nan'yō Kōhatsu continued to expand its operations, and received several projects from the Imperial Japanese Navy to assist in the administration of the occupied territories.
+During the Japanese occupation of the Dutch East Indies, Nan'yō Kōhatsu continued to expand its operations, and received several projects from the Imperial Japanese Navy to assist in the administration of the occupied territories.
 In Sulawesi, for example, the company was responsible for the overseeing the collection and distribution of rice.

 However, during the Pacific War, many of the company's facilities were destroyed by various battles, and some 10,000 company employees were killed.
 Kuribayashi negotiated with the Navy and with various insurance companies for compensation, which he partially received; however, Nan'yō Kōhatsu was abolished after the surrender of Japan by order of the Allied occupation authorities.